Knowledge Centre

 It will be noted that some countries use population numbers to determine constituencies while others use electors.

-A second feature is the nature of elections –
+A second feature is the type of electoral system –

-- “First past the post” simply means that however many candidates there are the ones with the most votes win.
-Take for example this election result for a single member constituency –
+- The “first past the post” system (FPTP) simply means that the candidate or candidates who receive the most votes win.
+Take, for example, this election result for a single member constituency –

-- “Alternative vote”.
-The “first past the post “system is deficient as many votes are “wasted”, electors knowing that their preferred candidate cannot be elected.
-Under the alternative vote system electors rank candidates in order.
+- The “alternative vote” system aims to rectify this shortcoming of the FPTP system.
+Electors rank candidates in order of preference, so as to seek to eliminate the large number of “wasted” votes on candidates who do not win.
 The first preference votes of the candidate who has fewest votes are reallocated to the second preference of those voters.
 The process continues until one candidate has more than 50% of the votes.
-So in the above example Candidate F’s votes would be reallocated to the second preference of the voters and so on.
+So, in the above example, Candidate F’s votes would be reallocated to the second preference of the voters and so on.
 The result could be a win for any of the other candidates.
 A variation, used in France for example, is for an election to have two rounds.
 If no candidate has 50% of the votes in the first election, then the two candidates with the most votes have a run off.

-If there are ten seats Conservatives would have 4, Labour 3, Liberal Democrats 2 and Green 1.
-With this system people vote for parties not candidates and parties have to rank their candidates so the first on their list is very likely to be elected and the last almost certain not to be.
+- If there were ten seats, Conservatives would have five (50%), Labour three (30%), Liberal Democrats two, (20%) and Green one (10%).
+With this system, people cast their vote for parties, not candidates.
+Parties have to rank their candidates so the first on their list is very likely to be elected and the last almost certain not to be.
+However, some systems allow votes to express support for individual candidates as well as parties.

 An alternative form of proportional representation is electing single members in constituencies but then using a “topping up system” to reward the parties whose share of the total vote exceeds its share of elected members.
 The Scottish Parliament uses this system.

-In the same way as there are different ways that a parliament can be constituted, there are different ways by which a government is formed and the relationship between that government and the parliament.
+In the same way as there are different ways that a parliament can be constituted, there are different ways in which a government is formed and the consequent relationship between that government and the parliament.
 There are two basic models –

 - A presidential system in which the head of government is also the head of state and is elected directly by the people.
-This can be through a simple majority of votes cast as is the case in France or it can be based on an electoral college where it is possible that the winning candidate does not have a majority of the votes.
-This is the case in the USA where the electoral college depends on the results of elections in each state.
-With this system the president appoints ministers who generally are not also members of the parliament, thus effecting a distinct separation between the powers of the legislature (the parliament) and the executive (the government).
+This can be through a simple majority of votes cast, as is the case in France, or it can be based on an electoral college where it is possible that the winning candidate does not have a majority of the votes.
+The latter is the case in the USA, where the electoral college depends on the results of elections in each state.
+With this system, the president appoints ministers who generally are not also members of the parliament, thus effecting a distinct separation between the legislature (the parliament) and the executive (the government).

 Jersey’s system in context

-- A single chamber parliament – the States Assembly, but with, very unusually, two different types of members: deputies elected for constituencies based on population and the constables of each of the 12 parishes whose main responsibilities relate to their parishes.
-Until the 2022 election there were three categories of member, with eight senators elected on an island-wide basis as well as constables and deputies.
+- A single chamber parliament – the States Assembly, but with (very unusually) two different types of members: deputies elected for constituencies based on population and the constables of each of the 12 parishes whose main responsibilities relate to their parishes.
+Until the 2022 election, there were three categories of member, with eight senators elected on an Island-wide basis, as well as constables and deputies.
+From the 2026 election, with the island-wide position of senator being reinstated, there will be three categories of member, as there were prior to 2022.

 - The Chief Minister is elected by the members of the Assembly.
-As most members are elected as independents the Chief Minister is the person who can command most support from all the members of the Assembly.
-So unlike in British elections the electors are voting for individuals rather than a party whose leader wishes to be Chief Minister.
-The Chief Minister nominates Ministers but it is open to the Assembly to reject those nominations and has done so in the past.
+As most members are elected as independents, the Chief Minister is the person who can command the most support from all the members of the Assembly.
+So, unlike in British elections, the electors are voting for individuals rather than a party whose leader wishes to be Chief Minister.
+The Chief Minister nominates Ministers, but it is open to the Assembly to reject those nominations, and it has done so in the past.

-It is the absence of political parties that is the key feature of the Jersey system.
-This is not enshrined in law or effectively required by the electoral system, which has a “first past the post” system.
-The law specifically provides for parties and four political parties had candidates in the 2022 election.
-The legal position is no different from that in Britain but there the custom is for people to vote for parties not individuals and campaigns are fought between parties.
-In countries where there is proportional representation, for example Scotland, then in effect there has to be political parties.
+It is the absence of political parties, or a tradition of non-partisan politics, that is the key feature of the Jersey system.
+There is no legal rule that forbids political parties or forces candidates to be independent, nor do elections (which follow the "first past the post" system) force candidates to be independent either.
+The law specifically provides for parties, and four political parties had candidates in the 2022 election.
+The legal position is no different from that in Britain but there the custom is for people to vote for parties, not individuals, and campaigns are fought between parties.
+In countries where there is proportional representation, for example, Scotland, then in effect there has to be political parties.

 It is worth noting the position in the other two crown dependencies –

 - Guernsey has a single chamber parliament, the States of Deliberation.
 Until the general election in 2020, 45 members were elected in seven constituencies based on the number of electors.
-Following a referendum, the system was changed such that in 2020 there was a single constituency.
-119 candidates stood for 38 seats (in addition Alderney elected two representatives).
-So each elector had 38 votes but there was no transferable vote system so the 38 candidates with the most votes were elected.
+Following a referendum, the system was changed such that in 2020 and 2025 there was a single constituency.
+In the 2025 election, 82 candidates stood for 38 seats (in addition, Alderney elected two representatives).
+As each elector had 38 votes but there was no transferable vote system, the 38 candidates with the most votes were elected.
 Like Jersey, Guernsey had previously elected independents rather than parties.
-However, partly because of the change in the political system, 40 of the candidates stood for one of three parties.
-16 of the successful candidates were from parties, the remaining 22 being independents.
-The Guernsey Partnership of Independents was the largest party with ten seats and its leader topped the poll with support of 57% of the electorate.
-However, the States elected as Chief Minister the person who came fifth in the poll with 45% support.
-That Chief Minister was subsequently removed through a vote of no confidence and a new Chief Minister elected.
-A special feature of Guernsey’s system is that the government is through committees rather than Ministers.
+In the 2020 election, 40 of the 119 candidates stood for one of three parties.
+16 of the successful candidates were from parties, with the remaining 22 being independents.
+In the 2025 election, five candidates stood for the Forward Guernsey party, three of whom were elected.
+Following the election, the States elected the highest polling candidate as Chief Minister.
+A special feature of Guernsey’s system is that the government is run through committees rather than Ministers.

 Jersey’s parliamentary system